 If you’re planning summer travel post Brexit to the UK and other European countries, do keep in mind the ever-changing COVID-19 related travel restrictions.
-According to a recent survey by Discover Ferries, the U.K. ferry system operator, British travelers are most uncertain about travel to EU countries in terms of passports, healthcare, pets, driving and duty-free shopping.
+According to a recent survey by Discover Ferries, when the COVID-19 lockdown eases, travelers are most uncertain about travel between EU countries in terms of passports, healthcare, pets, driving and duty-free shopping.

 COVID-19 Makes UK & EU Travel Difficult

-Brexit is not the only concern.
 For international travelers, myriad COVID-19 related restrictions make travel to any of the European Union countries confusing and challenging.
 Since February, 2021, France, Germany and Italy have faced new surges in the virus with limited lockdowns.
 Many other EU countries have restrictions in place.

 However, citizens of Great Britain, where a novel and more contagious strain of the coronavirus was detected, are under even more strict travel constraints.
 If you and your family are returning from holidays or any travel including a stop in Great Britain, check in advance regarding current border regulations.

-A complete lockdown instituted Jan.
-5 and expected to last until mid-February bans all non-essential holiday travel in the UK and abroad may resume.
+The UK government anticipates that after May 17, 2021, non-essential holiday travel in the UK and abroad may resume.
 And in recent news, Delta’s CEOs revealed that the UK and US are hoping to establish a safe ‘travel corridor’ for summer travel.
 Right now, unless your journey is for a reasonable excuse as defined by the government, travel is subject to fines beginnning at GBP 200 per offense.

 Good News for Travel Post Brexit if You Hold a UK Passport